cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Sequential Xtriggers
 ---------------------------

-Parent-less tasks (which don't depend on other tasks upstream in the graph) naturally spawn out to the runahead limit.
+Parentless tasks (which don't depend on other tasks upstream in the graph) naturally spawn out to the runahead limit.
 This may cause UI clutter, and unnecessary xtrigger checking if the xtriggers would only be satisfied in order.